coccoinomane/anon-integration-guide/projects/convex/README.md

     - Show all my positions on Ethereum on Convex
     - Show my LP positions on Ethereum on Convex
-    - My total TVL on Ethereum on Arbitrum on Convex
+    - My total TVL on Ethereum on Convex
     - Value of my CRV+cvxCRV position on Ethereum on Convex?
     - Value of my WETH lending vault on Ethereum on Convex?